 Internships are a vital way to develop your career.
-At Southampton City Council we’re keen to invest in people, and our annual internship programme offers local university students the opportunity to gain 12 weeks paid work over the summer period, whilst supporting experienced colleagues to deliver a specific project.
+At Southampton City Council we’re keen to invest in people, and our annual internship programme offers local university students the opportunity for paid work over the summer period, whilst supporting experienced colleagues to deliver a specific project.

 As an intern you'll be receiving practical and professional training right from the start, being able to put your university theory into practice.
 Working alongside experienced colleagues who will supervise your development and a dedicated mentor providing support and guidance throughout your internship.

 Our internship programme runs each year for 12 weeks over the summer months from June to September and we open our opportunities in April/May for applications.

 We currently have the nine internships listed below open for applications, with a closing date of 30 April 2019.

 Strategic Data Analyst

 Reporting to the Senior Strategic Intelligence Analyst, the internship will play a key role in the delivery of the Southampton Safe City Strategic Assessment on behalf of the Southampton Safe City Partnership.